zfaustk/KHGraphDB/README.md

 A graph database.
 Vertex, Edge, Type.
 By kinghand.

-**7.1.0** (2021). begin does not clone.
-A clock, not a chain.
+**7.2.0** (2021).
+Inverse of a touch.
+MATCH is a read.
+Meta tails.
 The prefix is the database.
 Rust 1.31, edition 2018.
 No crates.io dependencies.

 Type is a first-class object, not a string label.
 KHID is identity and the only pointer: a u64, printed `k` then hex.
 Vertices, edges